-Lois Carter Schlissel serves as Managing Attorney of Meyer, Suozzi, English & Klein, P.C. located in Garden City, Long Island, N.Y. and chairs the firm’s Management Committee.
-Under her direction, the firm has experienced significant strategic growth.
+Lois Carter Schlissel served as Managing Attorney of Meyer, Suozzi, English & Klein, P.C. located in Garden City, Long Island, N.Y. from 2002-2017, and serves on the firm’s Management Committee.
+Under her direction, the firm experienced significant strategic growth.

 In addition to her management role, Mrs. Schlissel heads the firm’s Employment Law practice and is an active member of the Commercial Litigation & Dispute Resolution department.
 She counsels clients with respect to federal and state employment laws, compliance issues, and personnel matters and litigates significant commercial cases as well as claims arising under Title VII, the Age Discrimination in Employment Act, the Americans With Disabilities Act, and the Family Medical Leave Act.

 Mrs. Schlissel is a member of the Board of Overseers of North Shore-LIJ Health System, the Board of Directors of the Long Island Association and the Adelphi University Board of Trustees.